Introduction to Data Scientist

-Below are the five points explain Data Scientist benefits in Business:
+Below are the five points that explain Data Scientist benefits in Business:

 - Empowering management and business for better decision making with the data-driven choices.

-- Analyzing trends in the organization data and predicting future based on past trends.
+- Analyzing trends in the organization data and predicting the future based on past trends.

 - Selecting critical issues from the pile of problems that matter to the business utmost.